 Singapore’s renown as a dining destination, the Michelin Guide only arrived here in 2016.
 Right off the bat, 29 establishments were awarded stars, including Joel Robuchon, the lone three-star recipient, and a street food vendor from one of Singapore’s famed hawker centers that was given one.
 The price for Hong Kong Soya Sauce Chicken Rice & Noodle’s signature dish is $1.85, making it the world’s cheapest Michelin-starred meal.

 Even without accolades, Singapore’s dining scene is thriving.
-Aussie newcomers Burnt Ends and Cheek by Jowl offer a taste of meat-heavy dishes from Down Under, and Wild Rocket is defining modern Singaporean gourmet street food.
+Aussie newcomers Burnt Ends and Cheek by Jowl offer a taste of meat-heavy dishes from Down Under.
 Japanese, Chinese, French and Italian cuisines have a strong foothold in the city’s culinary landscape, but restaurants like the avant-garde Tippling Club and innovative The Kitchen at Bacchanalia, choose to identify not by geographical influence but rather by their style.

 Arts & Culture